soroorh/learning-resources-sbl/README.md

 - [Data wrangling, exploration, and analysis with R](http://stat545-ubc.github.io/index.html)

-  The materials on this website are based on a couple of statistical courses that are offered at The University of British Colombia.
+  The materials on this website are based on a couple of statistical courses that are offered at The University of British Columbia.
 They cover basic R programming, as well as popular R packages for data analysis such as `ggplot2`, `dplyr` and `tidyr`.
 The materials also cover `Rmarkdown` and `Knitr` (for reproducible research), as well as version control ( `git` ) and pipeline automation using `Make`.